SvenGroot/WslManagementPS/README.md

 for Linux (WSL), and its distributions.
 It provides PowerShell-friendly ways to retrieve information about distributions, change their settings, import and export them, terminate them, and remove them.

-This module wraps the various functions of "wsl.exe" in PowerShell cmdlets, making it easier to script each operation.
+This module wraps the various functions of `wsl.exe` in PowerShell cmdlets, making it easier to script each operation.
 In addition, it provides *tab completion* of distribution names for all the commands.

-This module has been tested using the inbox WSL version of Windows 10 21h2, and using the most recent version of WSL from the Microsoft Store (version 1.2.5 as of this writing).
-Older versions of Windows are not supported, but if you find any problems with other store versions, please file an [issue](https://github.com/SvenGroot/WslManagementPS/issues).
+This module has been tested using the inbox WSL version of Windows 10 21h2 (the oldest version still in mainstream support as of this writing), and using the most recent version of WSL from the Microsoft Store (version 1.2.5 as of this writing).
+If you find any problems with other versions (especially newer store versions), please file an [issue](https://github.com/SvenGroot/WslManagementPS/issues).

 This module supports both Windows PowerShell and cross-platform [PowerShell](https://github.com/PowerShell/PowerShell).
-It can also be run on PowerShell for Linux inside WSL itself, although not all features are available in this mode.
+It can also be run on PowerShell on Linux inside WSL itself, although not all features are available in this mode.

 ## Why use this module?

-This module offers the following advantages over plain wsl.exe:
+This module offers the following advantages over plain `wsl.exe`:

 - Provides information in PowerShell objects to make it easier to access, filter, and script.
 - Provides additional distribution information such as the the installation folder and VHD location.